Training on Contraceptives

 - Our curriculum is scientifically tested in a randomized trial and has been shown to successfully reduce unintended pregnancies in family planning clinics.

-- Focused technical assistance to promote awareness and access to the full range of contraceptive methods, including IUDs and implants, including curriculum development, support of educational and outreach activities, strengthening of referral networks and reduction of logistical barriers to provision.
+- Focused technical assistance to promote awareness and access to the full range of contraceptive methods, including IUDs and implants, through curriculum development, support of educational and outreach activities, strengthening of referral networks and reduction of logistical barriers to provision.

 - Appropriate for all types of providers, including clinicians, educators, front desk, and billing staff to optimize systems-change at all levels.

 - Training costs subsidized or waived for eligible organizations.

 - Partnerships with large provider organizations, including Planned Parenthood Federation of America, American College of Obstetricians, Cardea and Bedsider.